Skip to main content

 The only minor drawback we experienced with this range was the exposed rubber bumpers on the cooktop.
 They’re small, but a bit unsightly and can collect dirt and grime.
 Overall, this gas range would make a great addition to any kitchen.

-Read our full Haier QGSS740RNSS review.
+Read the full Haier QGSS740RNSS review.

 Pros